jbrains/ModularDesign-Madrid-October2016/doc/Discovering a Contract Violation.markdown

 Very well: if I believe that I can fix the problem, then I don't want to delay a release.
 I'll fix the problem, then add the Contract Tests, then that will confirm the fix, and then I will feel happy. _Of course, if my Customer weren't waiting eagerly for this hotfix, then I would never work so sloppily!_

 I run it… and it works!

+# Now Really Fix the Application!

+I need to separate "consume input" from "interpret command", making sure that I check the special case where "consume input" immediately processes empty lines.
+I will try to pass the test with `Scanner.hasNext()`, and I expect not to be able to do that; once I confirm that, then I will document that fact, then fix the implementation.